shenyubin/myproject/README.md

 1. This is my project.

-2. I use d github-pages to show it.
+2. I use the github-pages to show it.

 3. You can [click here](https://shenyubin.github.io/myproject/learn100du/index.html) to see it.